bbs-io/synchronet-docker/README.md

 ## Directories

 NOTE: Volume mounted directories will be owned by root as a default.
 In order to edit/update these files, you should run `synchronet access` with the `sbbs` container running.

+## Advanced Setup

+If you wish to use a directory other than `~/sbbs` for your volume/directory mounts, set an `SBBSDIR` environment variable to your desired location, for example, if you wanted to use `/sbbs` on a deployed server, you could do so.